Embedding loose spanning trees in 3-uniform hypergraphs: Covering almost all vertices

-In both cases, we assign all edges of $T_i$ to edges of the tight Hamilton cycle $\cC$ in $\cR$.
-Note that only constantly many vertices are assigned to clusters outside of $E_z$ and all other vertices are assigned to $E_z$.
+In both cases, we assign all edges of $T_i$ to triples of consecutive elements in the natural cyclic ordering of $[t]$.
+Note that only constantly many vertices of $T_i$ are assigned to indices outside of $E_z$ and all other vertices are assigned to $E_z$.
 This is because $T_i$ has maximum degree at most $\Delta$, so the number of vertices at layers $1, \dots, 6t$ is at most $6t(2\Delta)^{6t}$.

-From the balance invariant, before defining the assignment for $T_i$, we had $0\le\ell(W_{\rho(3)})-\ell(W_{\rho(1)})\le 6\Delta \beta n+(i-1)\times 6t(2\Delta)^{6t}$.
+From the balance invariant, before defining the assignment for $T_i$, we had $0\le\ell(w_{\rho(3)})-\ell(w_{\rho(1)})\le 6\Delta \beta n'+(i-1)\times 6t(2\Delta)^{6t}$.
 After assigning the vertices of $T_i$ we have that the new leftovers still satisfy the balance invariant since